 Over two weeks, you’ll work in the community Monday - Friday with your weekend free to travel and explore.
 Your day will usually be structured with a morning session (approx. 3 hours) after breakfast and then a session of the same length after lunch.
 Your afternoons and evenings will be free for you to relax or do any required planning for the next day.
 On this program you’ll be primarily based in Mae Sariang, but may also spend some time in the remote hill tribe villages we work with.

 On the last day, you’ll either be transported back to the airport or you can join our extension trip tour of Northern Thailand!

-After your volunteering Challenge you can join our optional extension trip, where you’ll spend a week touring all the sites in Northern Thailand you shouldn’t miss before you head home!
+After volunteering you can join our optional extension trip, where you’ll spend a week touring all the sites in Northern Thailand you shouldn’t miss before you head home!
 You will begin by heading to Chiang Rai to visit the famous White Temple and the Monkey Temple before a Mekong river cruise to the Golden Triangle - the point where Thailand, Laos and Myanmar meet.
 After the markets and nightlife of Chiang Rai you'll head to Chiang Dao for some hiking, bamboo rafting and exploring waterfalls before heading to Pai for some relaxation.
 This whirlwind tour will see you discovering the best hidden gems of Northern Thailand for a perfect end to your volunteer trip!

 Volunteering in the schools and health clinics for the past two weeks in this rural part of Thailand has been one of the most eye opening experiences for me in so many ways, and I will never forget my time here.Alison Wiltshire - Australian Catholic University